shree-c/hindukushbot/README.md

-# hindukushbot
+# hindukushbot :robot:
-This is a telegram bot which sends the lead and editorial articles of that day to your telegram inbox
+*currently not active*

+A telegram bot if subscribed to sends daily editorials published at thehindu.com